wobkenh/simplematcomponents/projects/simplemattable/readme.md

 - maxLines (`.withMaxLines(maxLineLength: number)`): Maximum lines of text in a cell.
 Note that this refers to the maximum number of lines in the cell.
 If the text is longer, a scrollbar will appear, but the cell will not grow any larger.
 If not specified, a span will be used that ignores linebreaks in the text and spans over as many lines as needed.
 If maxLines is specified, a textarea with the stated amount of maximum lines will be used.
 The textarea is able to display linebreaks appropriately.
-It is always readonly.

 - minLines (`.withMinLines(minLineLength: number)`): Minimum lines of text in a cell.
 Defaults to 1.
 Works only if maxLines is also specified as maxLines activates the textarea feature.